rgunczer/faktor-angular/README.md

 CSS styled
 one less param to set

-to get started clone this branch then: npm install once done ng serve
+## Instructions

+clone this repository on your local machine get the correct url json file from a private repository copy in the assets directory npm install to get all dependencies then run with ng serve